abrookins/andrewbrookins.com/_posts/2018-07-04-using-windows-10-and-the-surface-book-2-for-web-development.md

 *   Restarted VirtualBox

 Getting access to a host’s VPN connection within a guest is really its own mini-quest, so I’ll leave it at that.
 But as far as me bushwhacking a path to productive web development on Windows goes, I recommend VirtualBox if you need to use the host’s VPN, and VMWare if you want to use Desktop Linux.

+## A Quick Note on X Servers for Windows (X410, VcXsrv, etc.)

+Tons of people on the internet claim to use a Windows-10-native X server to run Linux applications from the Windows 10 desktop.
+This seems like a good setup because it eliminates a lot of the friction of running two desktop GUIs (Windows 10 and Linux) to use a VM.
+However, none of these X servers worked properly in my testing.

+The test they had to pass was running Intellij Ultimate and Firefox.
+None of them could do either of those well.
+Performance was unusable.
+Web pages in Firefox rendered so slowly, you could watch new page slowly draw onto the screen.
+Or else the X server couldn't deal with Intellij's dialogs and popups.

+Of course, even if this worked, you would still be left with the problem that most Linux applications can't handle switching between HiDPI screens like the Surface Book 2's built-in display and lower DPI screens like an external monitor.
+Gnome Terminal and Tilix need to be restarted with manual scaling flags when switching, Firefox needs you to "void your warranty" to get it to scale properly on HiDPI, and even Intellij requires changing settings to stay readable when switching screens.

+Bah, I say!

 ## Essential macOS Software that is Missing from Windows